 Compared to a standard leaf suspension, independent suspension delivers outstanding ride quality and vehicle control.
-Some systems offer up to 10” of suspension travel, a light spring rate, robust design, and independent wheel movement – keeping tires on track for improved overall handling and performance.
+Some systems offer up to 16” of suspension travel, a softer wheel rate, robust design and independent wheel movement – keeping tires on track for improved overall handling and performance.
 Independent suspension systems will provide two, to two-and-a-half times wheel travel distance over the spring systems.
 Superior ride quality reduces stress not only on occupants but also gear, components and the vehicle.

-Greater maneuverability, turning radius, diameter, and lane-to-lane turning are other benefits of independent suspension systems.
-Specifically, Pierce’s TAK-4 Independent Suspension System provides fire trucks with the highest cramp angle which can safely and effectively be maneuvered into strategic locations when responding to a fire.
-The maximum cramp angle is 45°, with a minimum of 40°.
-Just like the independent front suspension, mobility is maximized with the TAK-4 IRS - a 100% mechanical rear steering system free of electronics.
+Greater maneuverability, turning radius and lane-to-lane turning are other benefits of independent suspension systems.
+Specifically, Pierce’s TAK-4 Independent Suspension System provides fire trucks with the tightest turning radius which can safely and effectively be maneuvered into strategic locations when responding to a fire with steering at the front and rear of the vehicle.
+The maximum front steering angle is 45-degrees and proportional rear steering angles at the rear allow maneuverability and mobility to be maximized, while utilizing the mechanical rear steering system.

 3. Steering & Braking

-In rigid suspension systems, when one wheel bounces, the entire axle tilts.
-This will cause the opposing wheel to tilt inwards or outwards, preventing it from rolling in a straight line.
-The effect can cause an imbalance and decrease in steering control.
-Additionally, rigid axles are less responsive, especially in heavy vehicles, when turning corners or braking.
+In straight axle suspension systems, when one wheel strikes and obstacle, the entire axle tilts.
+This will cause the opposing wheel to tilt inwards or outwards, preventing maximum tire interface with the ground.
+The effect can cause an imbalance and decrease in steering control causing heavy vehicles to be less responsive in cornering or braking scenarios.

 4. Load Carrying